bitcoin-computer/monorepo/packages/docs/Examples/sale.md

   mocks: { payment: mock },
 ```

 To enable Buyer to modify Seller's transaction later, Seller signs the first input with the [sighash type](https://developer.bitcoin.org/devguide/transactions.html#signature-hash-types) `SIGHASH_SINGLE | SIGHASH_ANYONECANPAY`.
-This means that Seller's signature remains valid even when arbitrary inputs and outputs are added to the transaction.
-In particular, another user could change or remove the Bitcoin Computer specific meta data that is located in output 3.
+This means that Seller's signature remains valid even when arbitrary inputs and outputs are added to the transaction as long as the input and the output that Seller has signed have the same index.
+As the input-output pair is signed, the Seller is guaranteed that if a transaction containing the pair is included in the blockchain, then the Seller will get paid.

-Essentially the Seller is saying: you can spend the output containing the nft as long as you keep the locking script and the amount of the first output the same.
-Seller can confidentially publish such a partially signed transaction as he wants to sell the nft spent by the fist inputs for the amount indicated in the first output and both are signed.
+Essentially, the Seller is stating: you can spend the output containing the NFT as long as you maintain the locking script and the amount of the first output unchanged.
+The Seller can confidently publish such a partially signed transaction as Seller intendeds to sell the NFT spent by the first input for the amount indicated in the first output, and both are signed.

 ```ts
   sighashType: SIGHASH_SINGLE | SIGHASH_ANYONECANPAY,